-If using a public internet venue, be aware of, and avoid any cameras directed at your screen or keyboard.
+If using a public internet venue avoid any cameras directed at your screen or keyboard.

 Incidents of drink and food spiking have occurred in bars and restaurants.
 Do not leave your drinks unattended in bars or nightclubs and do not accept drinks from new acquaintances.

 Thieves often work in cooperation with or pose as taxi drivers.
 Travellers have been robbed when using taxis hailed from the street.
 Only use radio-despatched taxis or taxis based at designated stands (sitios), particularly in Mexico City.
 Use only official taxis from airports after pre-paying the fare inside the terminal building.
 Official taxi company booths are located in the arrivals hall at airport terminals.

 Avoid changing money at the airport if possible, or change only small amounts to avoid attracting attention.
 A number of travellers have been attacked by organised gangs after changing money at airports.

 Crime levels on inter-city buses and on highways are high, and the risks increase after dark.
 Use first class buses and travel during daylight hours.
 There have been a number of reported robberies of tourists travelling by bus along the Pacific Highway, including from Acapulco to Ixtapa and Huatulco.